NymCorp/EzRabbitMQ/README.md

 [![.NET](https://github.com/BrunevalPE/EzRabbitMq/actions/workflows/dotnet.yml/badge.svg)](https://github.com/BrunevalPE/EzRabbitMq/actions/workflows/dotnet.yml)

-To goal of this library is to simplify the usage of **RabbitMQ dotnet client**.
+The main goal of this library is simplifying the usage of **RabbitMQ dotnet client**.

 To receive a message you will need a `Mailbox`, mailboxes take `IMailboxOptions` as parameter, and there are helpful implementations of `IMailboxOptions`, like `DirectMailboxOptions` which has default Exchange name **"amq.direct"** and preset ExchangeType = **"direct"**.